“Um…” a child’s voice said over the paging system at the food co-op. “Do we have any pretzels?”

 Tell me what you think.

 *Note: I often examine the personal pronouns I use for Harry.
 Sometimes when I’m writing I like to use Harry’s Facebook pronoun “they.”
 It does represent the perfect gender blend.
-But he’s told me he really has no preference and doesn’t care which pronouns I or anyone uses for him.
-If he ever asks me to use only “they,” he and his drag persona Amber Alert would then always be “they.”
+But he’s told me he really has no preference and doesn’t care which pronouns I or anyone use for him.

 IF YOU LIKED THIS POST YOU’LL PROBABLY ALSO LIKE THESE: